Abel Stearns: Robinson Trust

 To obtain the necessary operating capital, he formed a real estate sales partnership with Alfred Robinson and four San Francisco investors; Samuel Brannan, E. F. Northam, Charles B. Polhemus, and Edward Martin.
 It became known as the Robinson Trust in 1868.
 He turned over 177796 acre to the Trust, including all but one of his ranchos.

 The era of the large cattle ranchos was waning.
 In its place came agriculture, as ranchos were broken up and generally sold in 40 acre farms and ranches.
 The Robinson Trust acted as sales agents for the subdivisions.
 To gain maximum coverage for their campaign, they linked themselves to the California Immigrant Union and helped guide that organization's sales pitches.

 Despite considerable friction between Stearns and the other members of the trust, the Robinson Trust succeeded.
 By 1870 Stearns had escaped the debts incurred by the drought of the 1860s and was on his way to accumulating another fortune.

+The Robinson Trust owners incorporated as the Stearns Ranchos Company in 1887 and the company was dissolved in 1927.